Lumis Life

 They are not diagnoses or medical advice.
 A longevity estimate is an actuarial projection, not a clinical assessment.
 It should inform financial decisions, not replace the client's relationship with their physician.

 These limitations are real, but they do not undermine the value of health-adjusted modeling.
 A probability distribution based on individual health data is always more informative than a population average that ignores individual health entirely.
-The goal is not perfection — it is improvement over the status quo.
+The goal is not perfection.
+It is improvement over the status quo.

 Conclusion

 Health-adjusted life expectancy represents a fundamental shift in how financial advisors approach longevity.
-Instead of treating all clients of the same age as interchangeable, it recognizes that individual health — the conditions they have, the severity of those conditions, and the way those conditions interact — is the primary driver of how long they are likely to live.
+Instead of treating all clients of the same age as interchangeable, it recognizes that individual health (the conditions they have, the severity of those conditions, and the way those conditions interact) is the primary driver of how long they are likely to live.

 Built on actuarial foundations like the SOA 2015 VBT and MP-2021 mortality improvement scales, enhanced with comprehensive condition modeling and comorbidity interactions, and expressed through Monte Carlo simulation as a full probability distribution rather than a single point estimate, health-adjusted life expectancy gives advisors the longevity input that every financial plan needs but few currently have.